ReubenGitHub/ML-Vehicle-Emissions/ProjectReport.md

 ### 4.4 Data Preprocessing

-In this stage, I use [dataPreprocess.py](src/data/dataPreprocess.py), which manipulates the "uk_gov_data_sparse" and "uk_gov_data_dense" table to produce "...preproc" tables, while addressing the outliers identified in dataCleanAnalyse.py.
+In this stage, I use [dataPreprocess.py](src/data/dataPreprocess.py), which manipulates the "uk_gov_data_sparse" and "uk_gov_data_dense" table to produce "...preproc" tables, which address the outliers identified in dataCleanAnalyse.py.

 ### 4.5 Correlation Analysis